What insects start with O? Insects are complex organisms with their biology and behavior.

 26. Omnivorous Leafroller

-This is the next on our list of insects that start with O. The Omnivorous Leafroller is a small, inconspicuous insect that feeds on numerous plant species.
+This is the next insect on our list that starts with O. The Omnivorous Leafroller is a small, inconspicuous insect that feeds on numerous plant species.

 Their unique rolling behavior, in which they envelop themselves in plant tissue to avoid predators, is well-known.